pawelmhm/pawelmhm.github.io/_posts/2015-01-01-python-job-analytics.markdown

 which would be difficult to do, so I decided to keep it as it is without normalizing this to city string.

-So are these wages in Berkhamsted so high?
+Are these wages in Berkhamsted so high?
 I suspected either cheating here or error in my script extracting data, so to actually check this I had to follow those links and see raw data.